utonium/examples/web_apps/game_support/README.md

     librarian-chef install

 The librarian tool takes over the cookbooks directory.
-So any local cookbooks must be place into 'site\_cookbooks'.
+So any local cookbooks must be placed into 'site\_cookbooks'.

 That will download the various Chef cookbooks and their dependencies automatically.
-Once that is complete, run the following.
+Once that is complete, run the following:

     vagrant up

 This will start the virtual machine and do the installation of the necessary components.

+Next, log into the virtual machine.

     vagrant ssh